 The communications manager plans, guides, and produces a broad range of communications activities for McEvoy Foundation for the Arts.
-Working with the executive director, staff, and board, they lead McEvoy Arts’ brand and identity, advertising, publications, media relations, and visitor services programs to build visibility across many communities for McEvoy Arts.
+Working with the executive director, staff, and board, they lead McEvoy Arts’ brand and identity, advertising, publications, and media relations programs to build visibility across many communities for McEvoy Arts.

 The communications manager is an experienced author of digital and print media.
-They are comfortable with public speaking to recruit engagement from a broad range of stakeholders.
-Reporting to the executive director, the communications manager is an important leader in a highly collaborative management team.
-The role is supported by a part-time communications coordinator (75% FTE), numerous professional vendors and contractors, and other support staff.
+They know how to recruit engagement from a broad range of stakeholders.
+Reporting to the executive director, the communications manager is an important leader in a highly collaborative team.
+The role is supported by a part-time communications coordinator, numerous professional vendors and contractors, and other support staff.

 Website and Social Media

-- Lead, build, and manage McEvoy Arts’ website.
-Develop site content, production calendar, and maintenance schedule.
+- Lead and manage McEvoy Arts’ website, including site content, production calendar, and maintenance schedule.
 Supervise the communications coordinator, developers, and designers.

-- Supervise the production of an engaging, effective social media program, email newsletters, and related digital platforms.
+- Oversee the content and production of an engaging, effective social media program, email newsletters, and related digital platforms.

-- Produce and update high-quality collateral materials (email and newsletter campaigns, catalogs, brochures, advertising, presentations, exhibition didactics, signage, annual reports) with designers, photographers, printers, other tradespeople, and support staff.
+- Produce high-quality collateral materials (email and newsletter campaigns, catalogs, brochures, advertising, exhibition didactics, signage) with designers, photographers, printers, other tradespeople, and staff.
 Write copy and author original content.

-- Author press releases, fact sheets, talking points, and strategy documents for all programs.
-Working with a contracted publicist to respond to media requests and disseminate information.
+- Author press releases, fact sheets, talking points, and strategy.
+Working with contracted publicist to drive media coverage.
 Supervise the development and maintenance of a media contact list and digital press kits.

 - Supervise the support staff in the production of calendar listings, radio PSAs, and other content for media portals.